Dancer at the World Performing Arts Festival 2006

 Photo © Thierry Jayet

 BAPAM is a unique non-profit health care organisation providing specialist health support to performing arts professionals and students, throughout the UK.

 We can help you whether you are a musician, actor, dancer, singer, stage technician, sound engineer, DJ or variety artist.
 Sometimes performers have found or been given inaccurate information.
 Our doctors are experienced at assessing performing artists and can help with an accurate diagnosis and advice.

-- pain affecting hands, wrists, arms, shoulders, back.
-'RSI', overuse injuries in musicians, tendonitis, carpal tunnel syndrome, tennis elbow, dance injuries, muscular tension, hypermobility, musculoskeletal problems caused by poor performance technique or posture
+- Activity-related pain, 'RSI', overuse injuries, tendonitis, carpal tunnel syndrome, tennis elbow, dance injuries, muscular tension, hypermobility, musculoskeletal problems caused by performance technique or posture.

-- voice loss or strain in singers and other professional voice users, hearing problems, tinnitus
+- Voice loss or strain in singers, actors and professional voice users, hearing problems.

 We provide the following services:

-- Free confidential health assessment clinics We provide a network of expert doctors around the UK.
+- Free confidential health assessment clinics BAPAM's network of expert clinicians around the UK.

-- Directory of practitioners We maintain a list of clinical specialists and practitioners in many branches of healthcare who have an interest in treating performing artists.
+- Directory of practitioners We maintain a list of clinical specialists and practitioners in many branches of health care who have experience helping people working in the performing arts.